House Youth

 To be successful, we need business, philanthropy, people with lived experience, and government to work in concert as a regional team—and with an equity and social justice focus—to coalesce policy, funding, resources, and services.

-homelessness disproportionately impacts people of color.
+Homelessness disproportionately impacts people of color.

 protesters